polysmartgroup/polysmartgroup.github.io/_pages/teaching.md

 ## 1. What we learn?

-> "Learning CV by playing it"
+> "Learning CV by playing it."

 We mainly focus on the following topics:
 - Image Processing